oSoc18/SmartFlanders/meetings/meeting2.md

 # Meeting #2

 ## SmartFlanders
-First of SmartFlanders that want to help citizens to access public buildings.
+First of SmartFlanders wants to help citizens to access public buildings.
 They will be doing this by publishing the data as open linked data.
 In order to help the citizins they figurerd that a tutorial would be the most helpful solution.
 Existing tutorials are too big, boring and complex.
 SF will build it's own tutorial that is easy to follow and contains quizes.
 SF will also focus on accessibility data.
 That data is already published but in the wrong formats and without a clear structure.
 In order to be able to really